dungwinux/-blog/_posts/2024-11-17-1337up-live-writeup.md

 -del iv
 ```

 From this point, only the line table differs.
 Except for the ASCII art, The rest of the code are guessed through trial-and-error.
 I used [biodiff](https://github.com/8051Enthusiast/biodiff) to compare pyc side-by-side.
 After 2 hours, I was able to reconstruct the whole Python source code with no differences in both bytecode and line table!
 The only difference is the timestamp in the header, which we can ignore.
-(It is _Thursday, October 31, 2024 3:27:40 PM_, but you can just do time travel in your system)
+(It is _Thursday, October 31, 2024 3:27:40 PM UTC_, but you can just do time travel in your system)

 You can find my final reconstruction here: [dungwinux/1337up-live:funny/chal.py](https://github.com/dungwinux/1337up-live/blob/master/funny/chal.py)